-Ridgewood has implemented a digital curriculum classroom utilizing Edgenuity for students who have failed specific courses required for graduation that were not completed through summer school or another approved credit recovery provider, as well as for students interested in completing courses that are not offered within the existing Ridgewood High School curriculum and/or are not offered due to insufficient student enrollment.
+Ridgewood has implemented a digital curriculum classroom utilizing Edgenuity for senior students who have failed specific courses required for graduation that were not completed through summer school or another approved credit recovery provider, as well as for students interested in completing courses that are not offered within the existing Ridgewood High School curriculum and/or are not offered due to insufficient student enrollment.
 In addition, Edgenuity can be used in a blended classroom environment that combines both digital and traditional teaching methods.
 The digital curriculum environment provides students with the opportunity to complete their instruction and learning activities in a self-paced, individualized format on an iPad or laptop.
-Students will be scheduled into the digital curriculum classroom during the same period, three days a week.
+Students are expected to work on Edgenuity during a Study Hall or outside of school hours.
+Tests, quizzes, and retakes are only opened by a staff member during school hours on school days only.
 Students will be notified prior to their placement in a digital curriculum course.